snowch/vastdb_parq_schema_file/README.md

 # Vastdb parquet check

-Checks a parquet file can be loaded into Vast DB.
+Checks if a parquet file can be loaded into Vast DB.

 ## Limitations